-To the novice photographer taking his or her first landscape photos, it might not be immediately clear why filters for landscape photography are even necessary.
-Filters’ effects are often subtle and their benefits difficult to see for an amateur eye.
+To the novice photographer taking their first landscape photo, it might not be immediately clear why filters are necessary for landscape photography.
+Their effect is often subtle, and their benefits are difficult to see for the amateur eye.

-To the seasoned landscape shooter, though, filters are considered almost mandatory.
+But to the seasoned landscape shooter, filters are a must-have.

-Amateur photographers often have difficulty telling what ‘good light’ is in a particular scene and don’t have a great sense for how it can be made better.
+Amateur photographers often have difficulty telling what “good light” is.
+And they don’t have a great sense of how it can be improved.

-Honestly, this is something that takes a lot of practice to develop, but it’s also our starting point for talking about filters.
+This is something that takes a lot of practice to develop.
+But it’s also our starting point for talking about filters.

-Even the most picturesque landscape can be ruined ruined by bad light.
-On the other hand, good light has the power to make a run-of-the mill and otherwise boring landscape pop.
+Even the most picturesque landscape can be ruined by bad light.
+But good light has the power to make an otherwise boring landscape pop.

-Whereas studio photographers are used to creating their own artificial lighting magic by using a variety of equipment and patterns, landscape photographers have filters to squeeze the best out of natural light.
+Studio photographers may be used to creating their own artificial lighting magic by using a variety of equipment and patterns.
+But landscape photographers have filters to squeeze the best out of natural light.

 The three most commonly used filters for landscape photography are: